stevekrouse/WoofJS/README.md

 ## Learnable Programming

-Despite its many noted flaws, Processing still remains the dominent graphics programming framework for beginners.
+Despite its many [noted](http://worrydream.com/LearnableProgramming/) flaws, Processing still remains the dominent graphics programming framework for beginners.
 Woof strives to solve the same problems of Processing, and be a beginner-friendly graphics frameworks for art, animation and game development, but it also hopes to improve upon Processing's main flaws:

-  - side effects in render
-  - render
-  - stroke
-  - non modularity
-  - lack of control flow metaphor
-  - lack of code anthropomorphizing

-Woof shamelessly steals:

-  - everything is an object that you can immediately see from Scratch, and origially from Smalltalk
+  - opaque parameters setting - In Woof, all object properties can be set explicitly with dot notation or as named-parameters in the constructor.
+  - side effects in render - In Woof, you can cause state to change in response to events or intervals.
+You don't have to hook your effectful code into your render method to make things move.
+  - render - In Woof, (like ReactJS) we take care of rendering your objects onto the canvas for you.
+This means you don't even have to think about how your view layer works.
+It just does.
+  - hidden state - In Woof, there's no hidden view-layer state.
+If you make one circle red, only that circle is red.
+  - non-modular - In Woof, because all view-layer state is encapulated into objects, it allows you to easily build modular and functional code without worrying about side effects.
+  - poor decomposition - In Woof, you can have infinitely many objects listen to infinitely many events.
+You don't have to funnel all of your code through the same top-level events that forces you to build tangled code.
-  - pen, angles, turning and moving from LOGO
+  - lack of identity / metaphor - Woof steals Scratch's and Smalltalk's everything-is-an-object-that-you-can-see-on-the-screen metaphor.
+It also takes the pen, angles, turning and moving athropomorphic metaphors from LOGO.
-  - abstracting over the UI/rendering details from ReactJS